 Nationals’ Erick Fedde goes on 10-day IL with oblique strain

-Washington Nationals right-handed pitcher Erick Fedde went on the 10-day injured list Sunday because of an oblique strain, with the move retroactive to Thursday.
+Erick Fedde went on the 10-day injured list Sunday because of a mild oblique strain, and Washington Nationals manager Dave Martinez was unsure when the right-hander would be ready to pitch.

+“We’ll see how it goes the next few days,” Martinez said.
+“It’s something you’ve got to be careful about.”

 Fedde is 4-4 with a 3.90 ERA in 11 starts.
-He had thrown 21 consecutive scoreless innings before giving up five runs in four innings in the Nationals' 13-12 win over Philadelphia on Wednesday.
+He threw 21 consecutive scoreless innings before giving up five runs in four innings in the Nationals' 13-12 win over Philadelphia on Wednesday.

+Fedde first felt an issue with his side the day after the game and underwent an MRI, Martinez said.

+The roster move was retroactive to Thursday.
+Fedde missed time earlier this season because he was on the COVID-19 injured list.

-Washington recalled right-handed pitcher Andres Machado from Triple-A Rochester, where he had a 2.63 ERA with 18 strikeouts in 13 2/3 innings as a reliever.
+Washington recalled right-handed reliever Andres Machado from Triple-A Rochester, where he had a 2.63 ERA with 18 strikeouts in 13 2/3 innings.

 Comments